 - the next 37.5% of the class will be awarded the degree cum laude.

 The normal full-time credit load is 12 to 18 semester credit hours in the fall and spring semesters and 3 to 8 credit hours in the summer term.
 A semester requires enrollment in at least 12 semester hours, but under unusual circumstances, the Associate Dean for Academic Affairs may grant permission for a student to undertake fewer hours.
 In the final semester of study, enrollment in at least 10 semester credits qualifies for full-time resident status.
+Please note that enrollment in 10 credit hours may not be considered full-time for financial aid purposes.
 Students may not enroll in more than 18 hours in any fall or spring semester, or more than 8 hours in the summer term.